Stock Exchange: Do You Know When to Fold Your Trades?

 Oscar: This week I’m sharing my top ranked global ETFs.
 The following list includes my top 20.

 BH: Thanks Oscar.
 That is a very diverse group of ETFs on your list.
 I recall from our previous conversations that you are a momentum trader, you hold for about 6-weeks, and you control risks with stops and by rotating into a new sector.
 I suppose I am not surprised to see the Bitcoin Investment Trust (GBTC) at the top of a momentum list.
 We discussed Bitcoin in more detail a few weeks ago in this article: Do Not Invest In Bitcoin, Trade It!
 Bitcoin’s price has pulled back in the last week, but it has been on a wild ride over the last month, as shown in the following chart.
+Many investors would steer clear of Bitcoin considering its volatility and security risks which is why some smart investors opt for private key security, to enhance the security of their digital wallet.

 Trading is not only about buying—that’s only half the story.
 Knowing when to sell your trades can be just as important.
 We use a combination of stops, macro factors and timeframes to determine when to exit our positions and to control risks across our varying model-based trading approaches.
 As Kenny Rogers says in the following video: “you’ve got to know when to hold ’em, know when to fold ’em.”